MicrosoftDocs/dynamics365smb-docs/business-central/ui-extensions-vat-group.md

 ### VAT group representative uses Business Central on-premises

 1. Enter the user credentials provided by the VAT group representative and choose **Next**.
-2. In the **Client ID** field, specify the client ID from the app registration in [Microsoft Entra ID](#azure-active-directory-setup-for-group-members).
+2. In the **Client ID** field, specify the client ID from the app registration in [Microsoft Entra ID setup for group members](#microsoft-entra-id-setup-for-group-members).
 3. In the **Client Secret** field, specify the client secret from the app registration in Microsoft Entra ID.
 4. In the **OAuth 2.0 Authority Endpoint** field, enter `https://login.microsoftonline.com/common/oauth2`.
 5. In the **OAuth 2.0 Resource URL** field, enter `https://api.businesscentral.dynamics.com/`.